zeroc-ice/ice/distribution/src/windows/vc90/doc/README.txt

 one is present.
 Type 'server' to start the server.
 In another command prompt, type 'client' to start the client.

-The Ice demo source code archive and Windows installer for Visual Studio 2005 include examples for integrating Ice with databases other than Berkeley DB.
+The Ice source code archive and Windows installer for Visual Studio 2005 include examples for integrating Ice with databases other than Berkeley DB.
 These demos are not supported for Visual C++ 9.0 and are not included in this distribution.

 Building and running the C# demos